 Headless, high-performance multi-store solution, also suitable for marketplaces |

-A good e-commerce shop system is more than just a digital shopping cart.
-When choosing a system, you should pay attention to certain core features that will determine long-term success or frustration.
-It's especially important that the system is designed not only for today, but also for your future growth.
+A good e-commerce platform is far more than a digital shopping cart.
+When choosing a system, you should pay close attention to core features that determine whether your experience will be successful or frustrating in the long run.
+What matters most: the platform must support not only today’s requirements, but also your future growth.

 - Product management : Variants, stock levels, digital products and bundles must be easy to maintain